Fruithailu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script that takes a list of words as input and prints only words that appear exactly once.
-Display the number of lines that contain the pattern “bin” in the file /etc/passwd display line containing the pattern "root" and 3 line after them in the file /etc/passwd
+Display the number of lines that contain the pattern “bin” in the file /etc/passwd display line containing the pattern "root" and 3 line after them in the file /etc/passwd display all the lines in the file /etc/passwd that do not contain the pattern "bin"